Dentist in Wrentham, MA offers root canal treatment to save a natural tooth from extraction

 There are several steps involved in root canal treatment:

 - Sedation and anesthetics.
-First, Dr. Ross Palioca ensures that patients are comfortable and provides sedation and anesthetic options to fit everyone’s needs.
+First, Dr. Rawat ensures that patients are comfortable and provides sedation and anesthetic options to fit everyone’s needs.

 - Access.
 The dentist then accesses the inner canals of the tooth through a small hole.